 Before we get into the best way to treat IBS, it's helpful to know what IBS even is.
 "Irritable bowel syndrome has formal diagnostic criteria that must be met to receive a formal diagnosis," says gastroenterologist Marvin Singh, MD.
 Basically, this formal diagnostic criteria asks a lot of questions about your poop.
 What it looks like, how often you're going, if you're in pain...
 "There's a calculator that takes [symptoms] into account and helps determine if it meets an official diagnosis," Dr. Singh says.
 Gastroenterologist Rabia De Latour, MD, adds that there are also subcategories, IBS-Diarrhea and IBS-Constipation.

-This is important to know because it shows that IBS isn't simply that someone with any type of digestive distress has if doctors can't figure out what else it could be; certain criteria must be met.
+This is important to know because it shows that IBS isn't simply that someone with any type of digestive distress has if doctors can't figure out what else it could be or if you're experiencing a bit of bloating after eating; certain criteria must be met.
 If you think you may have IBS, meet with a gastroenterologist so you can know for sure.

 While there's clear, set criteria about what IBS is, both experts say that what causes it is less straightforward.
 "IBS is multi-faceted; it's not that simple," Dr. Singh says.
 "Food, stress, sleep, and other lifestyle factors have all been found to affect the microbiome, causing issues that eventually lead to an IBS diagnosis."
 Dr. De Latour says one factor that scientific studies have particularly found connected to IBS is stress.
 "There's a very strong link between IBS and mental health," she says.
 "It's been well-established by many gastroenterologists anecdotally that a person who is experiencing a lot of personal stress or anxiety has worse symptoms of IBS."
 She adds that it's yet another example of how intertwined the mind and gut really are.